coderedcorp/coderedcms/docs/features/related_pages.rst

 Related Pages
 =============

-.. versionadded:: 2.1

-    Added related pages system.
-You must be on Wagtail CRX version 2.1 or higher in order to follow this guide.

 Using the power of :doc:`/features/snippets/classifiers`, pages can automatically show a list of similarly classified pages.
 By default, this is enabled on :doc:`/features/page_types/article_pages`, but can be enabled on any page via the Wagtail Admin, or a 1-line code change on the page model.

 .. figure:: img/related_pages.png